Student and Host Family expenses: Who pays for what?

 - Household toiletries

-Students are expected to cover their personal expenses while on programme.
+Exchange students are expected to cover their personal expenses while on programme.
 They will likely bring a credit card, debit card or pre-paid card from back home.
 Students may experience some challenges using their foreign cards in local retailers, so it's best that they also carry cash.

 When planning family activities that come with a cost, talk with your student about the expenses and ensure that they have enough in their budget to participate.